BiQiB7/ProjekPeluang/architecture.md

 ### `GET /api/opportunities`

--   **Description:** Fetches a list of all opportunities from the database.
+-   **Description:** Fetches a list of opportunities from the database, filtered by a list of tags.
+This is the core endpoint for building the personalized feed.
+-   **Query Parameters:**
+    -   `tags` (string, required): A comma-separated list of tags to filter by.
+    -   **Example:** `/api/opportunities?tags=AI/ML,Python,Internship`
 -   **Request Body:** None
 -   **Response Body (Success):**
     ```json